20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Long Shoals Wayside Park

 One of the top destinations in the Upstate for summer water fun is Long Shoals Wayside Park.
-Here Little Eastatoe Creek flows through flat, gently sloping shoals to form a natural water slide – complete with plunge pool at the base.
+Here, Little Eastatoe Creek flows through flat, gently sloping shoals to form a natural water slide, complete with plunge pool at the base.

-Located just off the Cherokee Foothills National Scenic Highway, you can bring a picnic and spend the entire day exploring.
+You can bring a picnic and spend the entire day exploring.
 The facilities are very primitive, but do include a picnic area.
 Check SC DHEC for swim advisories.

-Long Shoals Wayside Park | Just off Scenic Highway 11 between Table Rock and Lake Jocassee, Pickens, SC | 864.654.6738
+Long Shoals Wayside Park | Just off Cherokee Foothills National Scenic Highway 11 between Table Rock and Lake Jocassee, Pickens, SC | 864.654.6738

 Distance from Greenville: 1 hour